 - 1 tablespoon fresh thyme

-- Place the vegetable broth and pine nuts in a high-speed blender (such as a Vitamix) and process until smooth and creamy.
+- Place the vegetable broth and pine nuts in a high speed blender and process until smooth and creamy.
 Set creamy broth aside.

 For the grilled cheese sandwich, it made sense to incorporate the apple and thyme called for in the soup.
 A nice Gruyere-Apple & Thyme Grilled Cheese with plenty of mache lettuce sounded very “grown up” to me!